 Key points: talking to your teen about their epilepsy

-Our new (2018) 'Moving Forward' booklet has comprehensive information for teens and young people with epilepsy and can be dowloaded here.
+Our 2018 'Moving Forward' booklet has comprehensive information for teens and young people with epilepsy.
+The booklet can be read and downloaded on our website.